ojosproject/docs/docs/url/developers/getting-started.md

 This checklist is here for the people helping you get set up.

-- [ ] Ensure they are in the GitLab organization
+- [ ] Ensure they are in the GitHub organization
-  - [ ] Ensure they can connect to GitLab with SSH
+  - [ ] Ensure they can connect to GitHub with SSH
 - [ ] Ensure they have a Unix-like environment
 - [ ] Provide access to encryption keys, if needed
   - [ ] Ensure they can decrypt interviews